Surbhi-Kohli/NPM/README.md

 __1. Create (or download) an npm module to your computer__:

-     ``cd ~/Desktop
+       cd ~/Desktop
-       git clone git@github.com:klughammer/node-randomstring.git (consider like gscope-core) __2.
-Run npm link inside the module’s root folder__:
+       git clone git@github.com:klughammer/node-randomstring.git (consider like gscope-core)

+__2. Run npm link inside the module’s root folder__:

         cd ~/Desktop/node-randomstring
         npm link     //this will make the randomstring module available for linking:npm creates a symbolic
                     //link from your “global node_modules” directory to the local module’s directory.
-3. In a different directory, run npm link <module_name>:
+__3. In a different directory, run npm link <module_name>__:

         mkdir ~/Desktop/my-project
         cd ~/Desktop/my-project
         npm link randomstring
-4. Now, you can require the linked module from within your project:
+__4. Now, you can require the linked module from within your project__:

          ~/Desktop/my-project/app.js
         const randomstring = require("randomstring");
         console.log(randomstring.generate());
 The cool thing about npm link is that any change you make in your required module will be immediately reflected in your project.

 For example, let us replace the generate() function with a slightly less useful one:

          ~/Desktop/node-randomstring/lib/randomstring
         exports.generate = function(){
           return 4; // chosen by fair dice roll.
                     // guaranteed to be random.
         }
 If we run our app again, we will see a result of 4.

 Being able to load a local module is really useful if you want to make changes on the required module and test them immediately in the context of your project, without going through a publish/install cycle.

-How does it work?
+# How does it work?
 It might seem like npm link is doing some magic to side-step Node’s module loading strategy, but the truth is there is nothing special about it: npm link just creates two symbolic links.